 Grand View is a tiny city located in the state of Idaho.
 With a population of 465 people and just one neighborhood, Grand View is the 120th largest community in Idaho.

-Grand View is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand View is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand View is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Grand View who work in sales jobs (16.29%), law enforcement and fire fighting (14.61%), and farm management occupations (11.80%).

 The overall crime rate in Grand View is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.